ahrimaz/next-movie-rater/README.md

     - Deploy updated application
     - Monitor for any authentication or database issues
     - Set up error logging for security-related events

+16. **Homepage Enhancement** ✓
+    - Redesigned home page layout with improved visual hierarchy
+    - Added Featured Picks section for admin ratings at the top
+    - Created consistent styling between admin and community sections
+    - Added engagement features like "Join the Conversation" and "Film Fact of the Day"
+    - Improved overall spacing, typography, and visual flow
+    - Used existing MovieCard component for consistent styling
+    - Ensured responsive design works across all screen sizes

 ## Required Dependencies